Join award-winning photographers Alex Hyde and Bret Charman on this one-off photography workshop at the Bishops Wood Field Centre in Worcestershire.

 Day2: Workshop Activities

-Enjoy another full day of tuition to perfect new skills and study macro techniques in more depth, before the workshop comes to a close in the late afternoon.
+Enjoy another full day of tuition to perfect new skills and study macro in more depth, using the captive subjects provided by expert animal hander Jungle Jonathan.
+The workshop will come to a close in the later afternoon.

 You should note: Accommodation is not included in the workshop, however we are happy to recommend some options nearby.